2024 Lebanon electronic device attacks: Lebanon

 Lebanese health minister Firas Abiad said the scale of the attack was greater than the 2020 Beirut explosion, which was one of the largest artificial non-nuclear explosions ever recorded.
 The head of Lebanon's disaster response committee also compared the pager attack with the Beirut explosion, in terms of the sudden influx of casualties and the strain imposed on Lebanon's emergency response system.
-Many Lebanese doctors who were treating the injured concurred that the level of injuries was greater than that after the port explosion.
+Many Lebanese doctors who treated the injured concurred that the level of injuries was greater than that of the Beruit explosion.

 Schools were closed in Lebanon on 18 September, and the Lebanese army announced it was conducting controlled blasts in various areas to destroy any suspicious devices.

 On 19 September, the Lebanese Civil Aviation Authority imposed an indefinite ban on carrying pagers and walkie-talkies inside checked luggage and carry-on items on flights at Beirut–Rafic Hariri International Airport.
-Air France and Lufthansa suspended flights to Beirut (along with Tel Aviv and Tehran), citing the security situation caused by the attacks.
+Air France and Lufthansa suspended flights to Beirut, Tel Aviv and Tehran, citing the security situation caused by the attacks.

 Hezbollah

 CNN suggested that the operation was likely intended to instill paranoia among Hezbollah members, undermine their recruitment efforts, and weaken confidence in Hezbollah's leadership and its ability to protect its operations and personnel.
 John Miller, CNN's Chief Law Enforcement and Intelligence Analyst, stated the message for Hezbollah was that "We can reach you anywhere, anytime, at the day and moment of our choosing and we can do it at the press of a button."

-The Economist suggested that the pager-bombs, aimed at disrupting Hezbollah's command and communications structure, could be a precursor to an Israeli invasion.
+The Economist suggested on 17 September that the pager bombs, aimed at disrupting Hezbollah's command and communications structure, could be a precursor to an Israeli invasion.
 Lina Khatib of Chatham House said the breach could paralyze Hezbollah's military and instill fear, making the group more cautious with its communications.
 Another theory is that Israel acted preemptively to prevent Hezbollah from discovering the vulnerability.

-Lebanese journalist Kim Ghattas, who also contributes to The Atlantic, spoke to CNN, suggesting the incident could be an effort "to cow Hezbollah into submission, and make clear that an increase of their attacks against Israel will be met with even further violence."
+Lebanese journalist Kim Ghattas, who also contributes to The Atlantic, spoke to CNN on 18 September and suggested that the incident could be an effort "to cow Hezbollah into submission, and make clear that an increase of their attacks against Israel will be met with even further violence."
 She noted that it might act as a precursor to a large-scale Israeli campaign, especially as Hezbollah contends with the chaos from the attack.

 Political scientist Eliot A. Cohen wrote in The Atlantic that the attacks were "a strategic win for Israel"—beyond the Hezbollah casualties—because Hezbollah would not be able to trust electronic communications, and an organization cannot function without them.
 He also said the explosions served as a "morale boost" for Israel after the killings of Hersh Goldberg-Polin and five other hostages three weeks prior.

-The Washington Post later reported that the attack severely weakened Hezbollah's leadership and encouraged Israel to target and kill its top leader, Hassan Nasrallah.
+The Washington Post reported on 6 October that the attack severely weakened Hezbollah's leadership and encouraged Israel to assassinate its top leader, Hassan Nasrallah, which happened on 27 September.